dtak/dtak.github.io/_pages/about.md

   - /about.html
 ---

-This is the website for Harvard's Data to Actionable Knowledge lab, led by [Finale Doshi-Velez](https://finale.seas.harvard.edu/).
+We are Harvard's Data to Actionable Knowledge (DtAK) lab, led by [Finale Doshi-Velez](https://finale.seas.harvard.edu/).
 We use probabilistic methods to address many decision-making scenarios, with a focus on applications related to healthcare.
 Our work falls into three major areas:

 1. **Probabilistic modeling and inference**: <br>